mirceaulinic/mirceaulinic.github.io/_posts/2019-06-17-minionless-salt-automation.md

 {u'return': [{u'minion1': True}]}
 ```

-Both examples above are the equivalent of the CLI ``salt-sproxy minion1 test.ping``.
+The examples above are the equivalent of the CLI
+``salt-sproxy minion1 test.ping``.

 See https://salt-sproxy.readthedocs.io/en/latest/salt_api.html for more details
 and usage examples.